© 2020 Baptist Health. All Rights Reserved.

 Studies show that when families regularly enjoy meals together, both parents and kids typically eat more nutritious foods.
 Kids in particular often take in more calcium, iron, fiber and vitamins—and less unhealthy fats.

 That's a huge plus, since a child's eating habits can last a lifetime, according to the American Academy of Pediatrics.
 What's more, family meals may help kids stay at a healthy weight, possibly because of all those better food choices.
-In one study, children who ate three or more meals every week with at least one parent had a 12% lower chance of being overweight.

 Shared mealtimes nourish families in other ways too.
 When you sit down together, you: